 Address2345 Pagoda Dr, Indianapolis, IN 46203, USA

-For just a dollar, you can gain entry to the park’s conservatory, which features a lush, tropical rainforest environment, complete with waterfalls and exotic blooms.
+For $2, you can gain entry to the park’s conservatory, which features a lush, tropical rainforest environment, complete with waterfalls and exotic blooms.
+Show admission is $4.

 Garfield Park is open from 10 a.m. to 10 p.m.
 April 21-October 14, and from 10 a.m. to 5 p.m.
 Oct.
 15-April 20.
 The Conservatory is open from 10 a.m. to 5 p.m.
 Monday through Saturday, and from 1 to 5 p.m.
 Sunday.